 Then we can create a

-Learner, which is a fastai object that combines data and model for training, and use transfer learning to finetune a pretrained model in just two lines of codes:
+Learner, which is a fastai object that combines the data and a model for training, and uses transfer learning to fine tune a pretrained model in just two lines of code:

 learn = cnn_learner(dls, resnet34, metrics=error_rate) learn.fine_tune(1)

 The first line downloaded a model called ResNet34, pretrained on ImageNet, and adapted it to our specific problem.
 It then fine tuned that model and in a relatively short time, we get a model with an error rate of 0.3%... amazing!

 If you want to make a prediction on a new image, you can use